JeyRunner/tuda-typst-templates/example_tudapub.typ

   // Set the margins of the content pages.
   // The title page is not affected by this.
+  // Some example margins are defined in 'common/props.typ':
+  //  - tud_page_margin_small  // same as title page margin
+  //  - tud_page_margin_big
-  margin: (
+  // E.g.   margin: (
-    top: 30mm, //35.25mm + 0.05mm,//+ 0.02mm,
+  //   top: 30mm,
-    left: 31.5mm,
+  //   left: 31.5mm,
-    right: 31.5mm,
+  //   right: 31.5mm,
-    bottom: 56mm
+  //   bottom: 56mm
-  ),
+  // ),
+  margin: tud_page_margin_big,

   // Path to the tuda logo containing the file name, has to be a svg.
   // Note that this path is relative to the location of this template file.
   logo_tuda_path: "logos/tuda_logo.svg",

-  // Path to an optional sub-logo of an institute containing the file name, has to be a svg or picture.
+  // Path to an optional sub-logo of an institute containing the file name, has to be an SVG or picture.
   // Note that this path is relative to the location of this template file.
   // E.g. "logos/iasLogo.jpeg"
   logo_institue_path: none,